galan/dms-exchange-specification/spec/0.0.1/dms-exchange-specification-0.0.1.md

 {
 	"$schema": "http://json-schema.org/draft-04/schema#",
 	"title": "dms-exchange-specification (dxs) metadata description",
-	"description": "This schema defines the metadata for a logical document as specified by the dms-exchange-specification.", "type": "object",
+	"description": "This schema defines the metadata for a document as specified by the dms-exchange-specification.", "type": "object",
 	"properties": {
 		"version": {
 			"description": "Valid version for this schema.",
-			"enum": ["0.1"]
+			"enum": ["0.0.1"]
 		},
 		"documents": {
-			"description": "Groups the files that form a logical document.", "type": "array",
+			"description": "Groups the document-files that form a document.", "type": "array",
 			"minItems": 1,
 			"items": {
 				"type": "object",
 				"properties": {
 					"filename": {
-						"description": "Original name of the indexed file.", "type": "string"
+						"description": "Original name of the indexed document-file.", "type": "string"
 					},
 					"scannedBy": {
-						"description": "User who has scanned the file.", "type": "string",
+						"description": "User who has scanned the document-file.", "type": "string",
 						"format": "email"
 					},
 					"importedBy": {
-						"description": "User who has indexed the file", "type": "string",
+						"description": "User who has indexed the document-file", "type": "string",
 						"format": "email"
 					},
 					"tsUpload": {
-						"description": "Timestamp when the file has been added to the dms", "type": "string",
+						"description": "Timestamp when the document-file has been added to the dms", "type": "string",
 						"format": "date-time"
 					},
 					"tsUpdate": {
-						"description": "Timestamp when the document has been changed the last time", "type": "string",
+						"description": "Timestamp when the document-file has been changed the last time", "type": "string",
 						"format": "date-time"
 					},
 					"rotation": {
-						"description": "Degree the document has to be rotated clockwise to have a correct orientation.", "enum": [0, 90, 180, 270],
+						"description": "Degree the document-file has to rotate clockwise to have a correct orientation.", "enum": [0, 90, 180, 270],
 						"default": 0
 					}